 Making the decision to go to graduate school is one that takes time and careful planning.
 It is also one that can be tremendously rewarding and challenging.
 No matter where you are in the process, ECS can assist you!
-To meet with an ECS Advisor to discuss your interest in graduate or professional school, please visit I-Link to schedule an appointment.
+To meet with an ECS Advisor to discuss your interest in graduate or professional school, please visit your career services management platform to schedule an appointment.

 Ask yourself and research the answers to these questions: